sarahmthomas/CS193_Fall18_Lab3/README.md

 #### "The Vim Tutor!"
 Enter a terminal environment where you have Vim installed (most UNIX-based systems like Linux, Mac, and Windows computers have it pre-installed).

-Once you're in the shell, type just this command:
+Once you're in the shell, type `vimtutor`.
->vimtutor

 The file will walk you through everything!
 Work through the tutorial and don't worry if it doesn't all click right away.